CSCI-362-01-2016/the-News-Team/README.md

 # the-News-Team

 ##Running The test case framework:
-Navigate to scripts and run the "runAllTests.sh"
+using terminal navigate to the TestAutomation directory run the following command: sh scripts/runAllTests.sh